-- The pollinating services provided by bees are estimated to exceed $20 million annually.
+The pollinating services provided by honey bees are estimated to exceed $20 million annually.

-- Only the female bee will sting.
+Only the female honey bees will sting.
 The “stinger” is actually part of their reproductive design called an ovipositor.
-Certain bee species will die after stinging due to small barbs on the stinger becoming imbedded into the object that was stung.
+Certain honey bee species will die after stinging due to small barbs on the stinger becoming imbedded into the object that was stung.
 Honey bees are one of those species.